knjcode/slack-inviteviz/README.md

 Saved!
 ```

-__3. View an invitation graph in your browser__
+__3. View an invitation tree in your browser__

-Start a local server and open an invitation graph in your browser.
+Start a local server and open an invitation tree in your browser.

 ```
 $ bundle exec rake server
 ```

-Zoom out the browser if an invitation graph does not fit the screen dimensions.
+Zoom out the browser if an invitation tree does not fit the screen dimensions.

 ## Remarks

-Under the following conditions, an invitation graph is split.
+Under the following conditions, an invitation tree is split.

 - Disabled user exists.
 (Currently not possible to see who invited a disabled user.)
 - Email signed up user exists.
 (If email sign up is enabled for your slack team, new members will be able to create an account on their own.)